 Children 12 and under are admitted for free.
 Questions?
 Please contact us online or call 913-642-6460.

 Why Have a Debate About Latkes & Hamantashen?

 Because it’s fun!
 It’s entertaining!
 And, quite simply, there may be no more important topic to confront society in our time.
 Yes, for two hours, you will watch six funny, smart people, divided into two teams, argue for what is better: the latke or the hamantash.
 But, really, that’s just a springboard to exploring a wide range of substantial topics: art, music, politics, war, peace, design, fashion, national identity, even the meaning of life itself (it’s happened before, and it will happen again—just you watch).

-And after the rebuttals, and after the ultimate winners are determined by a panel of judges and a vote by you, the audience, you’ll never guess what happens next: we eat!
+And after the rebuttals, and after the ultimate winners are determined by a panel of judges and a vote by you, the audience, we eat!
 (Of course, we eat.)
 Latkes and hamantashen for all.
 Let the applesauce flow!
 Let the pastry melt in your mouth!
-Regardless of how the debate turns out, everybody wins.
+No matter how the debate turns out, everybody wins.